-Growing evidence suggests climate change directly and indirectly affects mental health: WHO
+Growing evidence climate change affects mental health directly, indirectly: WHO

 One example she cited was feeling the heat in recent days and how unequal access to cooling solutions like air-con could exacerbate income inequality.

-A research study in the journal Environmental Research Letters published in 2021 shows that the mix of rising heat and humidity causes around 677 billion lost working hours of labour a year globally.
+A research study in the journal Environmental Research Letters published in 2021 shows that the mix of rising heat and humidity causes around 677 billion lost working hours a year globally.

 Ms Woo said: "Climate change is an amplifier of pre-existing inequalities and the only way to achieve justice for all involved would be to tackle these inequalities in the first place."